Family accuses West Coast General of negligence before elder’s passing in hospital

-Island Health is apologizing to a Hesquiaht family for an elder’s treatment at West Coast General, a stay that began with a knee injury and ended with his passing after more than two months at the hospital.
+Island Health is apologizing to a Hesquiaht family for an elder’s treatment at West Coast General over the last two months of his life.

-The family of the late Pat Charleson Jr. appeared at the hospital’s entrance today before approximately 100 people, delivering a letter to Island Health executives that chronicles allegations of mistreatment.
-The letter details inconsistent care towards the Hesquiaht elder, the excessive administration of painkillers, a disregard for traditional Indigenous medicine that appeared to be working on severe wounds - and even what could have been a bribe from the physician overseeing Pat Charleson Jr.’s treatment.
+The family of the late Pat Charleson Jr. appeared at the hospital’s entrance on Nov.
+2 before approximately 100 people, delivering a letter to Island Health executives that chronicles allegations of mistreatment.
+The letter describes inconsistent care towards the Hesquiaht elder, the excessive administration of painkillers, a disregard for traditional Indigenous medicine - and even what could be perceived as a bribe from the physician overseeing Pat Charleson Jr.’s treatment.

 Pat.
 Jr. was living in Hot Springs Cove when he fell while getting out of bed, injuring his knees against the wall.